vegaprotocol/documentation/docs/node-operators/setup_validator.md

 This section will take your through all the steps to configure your node as a validator and join an existing network.

 :::note
-All the following command will use an optional --home flag.
-This flag allow to specify a custom home for the configuration, state, cache, of your vega node.
+All the following commands will use an optional --home flag.
+This flag allows you to specify a custom home for the configuration, state, and cache of your Vega node.
 The flag is not mandatory and a default path will be chosen if not specified (the XDG Base Directory standard is use to create the path, see: [XDG Base Directory spec](https://specifications.freedesktop.org/basedir-spec/basedir-spec-latest.html).
 :::

 :::info
-You can list all the path used by your vega installation by using the following command:
+You can list all the path used by your Vega installation by using the following command:
 ```
 vega paths list
 ```
 :::

 ## Generate the configurations

-We start by generating a vega validator node configuration, you will be asked for a passphrase for your nodewallet (if writing automation you may want to use --nodewallet-passphrase-file option which allow you to specify a file containing the passphrase, make sure to save this passphrase as it allow to unlock the nodewallet:
+Start by generating a Vega validator node configuration.

+You will be asked for a passphrase for your node wallet.

+(If writing automation, you may want to use `--nodewallet-passphrase-file`, which allows you to specify a file containing the passphrase.)

+Make sure to save this passphrase as it allows you to unlock the node wallet.
+This command should output the path of the main configuration file.
+Feel free to open and change settings if needed.
+(Below you'll find more info on mandatory settings):

 ```
 vega init --home="path/to/home/root" validator
 ```

-This command should output the path of the main configuration file, feel free to open and change setting if needed (we'll go through setting up a couple mandatory setting later).

-Then generate the tendermint node configuration, for convenience the vega toolchain also embed tendermint, you can run all tendermint subcommand using this vega command:
+Then generate the Tendermint node configuration.
+For convenience, the Vega toolchain also embeds Tendermint.
+You can run all Tendermint subcommands using this Vega command:
 ```
 vega tm
 ```

-We will generate the configuration using the following command:
+Generate the configuration using the following command:
 ```
 vega tm --home="path/to/tendermint/home/root" init
 ```

-## Setup the nodewallet
+## Set up the node wallet
-Each validator node require a few cryptographic wallets to operate properly:
+Each validator node requires two cryptographic wallets to operate properly:
-- Ethereumn wallet: this will be used to sign transaction going through the ERC20 bridge
+* Ethereum wallet: Used to sign transactions going through the ERC20 bridge
-- Vega wallet this will be used to sign transaction sent by validators in the vega network The public key of the tendermint node needs to be saved in the nodewallet as well.
-All these informations need to be check in properly before starting the node, when the network starts or a node is added to the validator set these information will be checked against the transaction used to register the node on the network, any incorrect setup will stop the node from joining the network.
+* Vega wallet: Used to sign transaction sent by validators in the Vega network

+The public key of the Tendermint node also needs to be saved in the node wallet.

+All this information needs to be checked in properly before starting the node.
+When the network starts or a node is added to the validator set, this information will be checked against the transaction used to register the node on the network.
+Any incorrect set-up will stop the node from joining the network.

 :::note
-For the following nodewallet command you will be prompted to input your nodewallet passphrase (that you created when initialised vega).
+For the following node wallet command, you will be prompted to input your node wallet passphrase (that you created when you initialised Vega).
 If you cannot run these command interactively you can specify a file containing the passphrase using the following flag: `--passphrase-file=`.
 :::

 ### Tendermint public key
-To save the tendermint public key in your nodewallet use the following command:
+To save the Tendermint public key in your node wallet, use the following command:
 ```
 vega nodewallet import --chain=tendermint --home=path/to/home --tendermint-pubkey="YOUR_TENDERMINT_PUBKEY"
 ```

-If you are using the keys generated by tendermint, you can find the public key at the following path: `path/to/tendermint/config/priv_validator_key.json`, if you're tendermint node is set up to use tmkns, then refer to the [documentation](https://github.com/iqlusioninc/tmkms) to get your public key.
+If you are using the keys generated by Tendermint, you can find the public key at the following path: `path/to/tendermint/config/priv_validator_key.json`.

+If your Tendermint node is set up to use `tmkms`, then refer to the [documentation](https://github.com/iqlusioninc/tmkms) to get your public key.

 :::note
-If you are not using tmkms (e.g: the default software keys generated by tendermint, you could run the following command instead:
+If you are not using tmkms (e.g: the default software keys generated by tendermint, run the following command instead:
 ```
 vega nodewallet import --chain=tendermint --home=path/to/home --tendermint-home=path/to/tendermint
 ```
-This will read the tendermint keys from the configuration path, and setup your nodewallet properly.
+This will read the Tendermint keys from the configuration path, and set up your node wallet properly.
 :::

 ### Ethereum wallet
-Vega support two types of ethereum wallet, you can either register a wallet available from a clef instance or import a keystore file (e.g: create with `geth account`).
+Vega supports two types of Ethereum wallet: you can either register a wallet available from a clef instance or import a keystore file (e.g: create with `geth account`).

 #### Using clef
-To setup your clef instance please refer to the [clef documentation](https://geth.ethereum.org/docs/clef/tutorial).
+To set up your clef instance please refer to the [clef documentation](https://geth.ethereum.org/docs/clef/tutorial).

-First set the address of  your clef instance in the vega configuration (`path/to/home/config/node/config.toml`):
+Set the address of your clef instance in the Vega configuration (`path/to/home/config/node/config.toml`):
 ```Toml
 [NodeWallet]
   Level = "Info"